Dahouabdelhalim/NER-model-on-the-DzNER-corpus/README.md

 ## Goal

-> This repository contains all the resources needed to do the Named Entity Recognition on Algerian script (models and datasets).
+> This repository contains all the resources needed to do the Named Entity Recognition task on Algerian script (models and datasets).

 ## Models used